versionone/VersionOne.Client.Requestor/README.md

 There are two configuration files:

-1. config.js (or config.coffee) -- specifies the URL for VersionOne and a few other options
+1. config.js -- specifies the URL for VersionOne and a few other options
-2. fields.js (or fields.coffee) -- specifies the projects and fields you want to display on the request form for each project
+2. fields.js -- specifies the projects and fields you want to display on the request form for each project

 ## config.js

 Most importantly, change the `host`, `service`, and `versionOneAuth` variables to point to your own VersionOne instance.
 By default, the settings expect that you are running the sever.js process from Node.js and are proxying through it to the public VersionOne test instance.
 That's what the `/pt/https://www.v1host.com` default means.

-**Note:** If you deployed the code into the `Custom` folder of your On-Premise VersionOne instance as mention [above](https://github.com/versionone/VersionOne.Client.Requestor/blob/master/READMETOO.md#how-to-use-with-your-own-on-premise-versionone), then you should just set `host = ''`, because it is running on the same server as the `service` itself.
+**Note:** If you deployed the code into the `Custom` folder of your On-Premise VersionOne instance as [mentioned above](https://github.com/versionone/VersionOne.Client.Requestor/blob/master/READMETOO.md#how-to-use-with-your-own-on-premise-versionone), then you should just set `host = ''`, because it is running on the same server as the `service` itself.

 ```javascript
 host = '/pt/https://www.v1host.com';